danfuzz/samizdat/doc/samizdat-0-lib/library-conditional.md

 #### `ifValue(function, valueFunction, voidFunction?) <> . | !.`

-Primitive value conditional.
+Primitive logic conditional.
 This calls the given function with no arguments, taking note of its return value or lack thereof.

 If the function returns a value, then the `valueFunction` is called